What is Vertigo?

 How is vertigo Treated?

-Some vertigo resolves itself without any Treatment.
-But, some may use medications like antibiotics as medicine for vertigo if the cause is an infection caused by bacteria or virus.
+Some vertigo resolves itself without any treatment.
+But, some may use medications like antibiotics as medicine for vertigo if the cause is an infection caused by bacteria or viruses.
 The doctors prescribe antihistamines, and antiemetics to relieve Symptoms like nausea and motion sickness as part of vertigo Treatment.
 In the case of BPPV and acoustic neuroma, if medications are not effective, a surgical procedure may be followed.

 How can vertigo be Prevented?

 Once you know the reasons for different types of vertigo Prevention measures can be taken accordingly.